-Aae: 69 Director since 2017 Independent Investor and Advisor, Erie, PA, since 2011; Chief Executive Officer, RendrFX, Inc., video software, 2017-2018; Deputy Secretary, Commonwealth of Pennsylvania Department of Labor and Industry, Harrisburg, PA, 2013-2014; Executive Vice President, Property/Casualty Products, Risk Lighthouse, LLC, an economic risk intelligence firm, Atlanta, GA, 2012; Senior Vice President and Chief Actuary (1988-2011) and Chief Risk Officer (2005-2011), Erie Insurance Group, Erie, PA.
+Age: 70 Director since 2017 Independent Investor and Advisor, Erie, PA, since 2011; Chief Executive Officer, RendrFX, Inc., video software, 2017-2018; Deputy Secretary, Commonwealth of Pennsylvania Department of Labor and Industry, Harrisburg, PA, 2013-2014; Executive Vice President, Property/Casualty Products, Risk Lighthouse, LLC, an economic risk intelligence firm, Atlanta, GA, 2012; Senior Vice President and Chief Actuary (1988-2011) and Chief Risk Officer (2005-2011), Erie Insurance Group, Erie, PA.

 Mr. Connell has more than 40 years of experience in the insurance industry, including a 23-year career with the Company during which he held several senior leadership positions, including Chief Actuary and Chief Risk Officer.
 He has extensive experience in actuarial science; automobile, property and workers compensation insurance; development of property and casualty insurance products; financial planning and modeling; investments; insurance regulation; and risk management.
+As Chair of our risk committee, he has pursued continuing education, and received certification of his knowledge, in corporate governance, cybersecurity oversight, climate change, and sustainability.
 Mr. Connell also satisfies the SEC requirements of an audit committee financial expert and has been so designated by the Company's board of directors.